Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-Hue is an ancient city in Central Vietnam which is also recognised as a World Heritage Site by UNESCO.
-Hue has preserved its old fashion, cuisine, language, art and architecture.
-It is located on the banks of the picturesque Huong River, commonly known as Perfume River.
+Hue is an ancient city in Central Vietnam which is also recognized as a World Heritage Site by UNESCO.
+Hue has preserved its old fashion cuisine, language, art, and architecture.
+It is located on the banks of the picturesque Huong River, commonly known as the Perfume River.
 Starting from Imperial City, Hue has a plethora of historical sites to visit.
-Ngo Mon Gate is the entrance to Imperial City, inside has museums, lawns, temples, art galleries and markets.
-Hue Museum of Royal Fine Arts and Forbidden Purple City are a must-visit spots.
-Thien Mu Pagoda (a seven-story Buddhist Temple), Ta Mieu Temple, Minh Mang Tomb are some of the historic sites for worshipping.
+Ngo Mon Gate is the entrance to Imperial City; It has museums, lawns, temples, art galleries, and markets.

 4. Quang Binh